Machine learning of electronic structure and atomistic properties from the external potential: Theory and methods

 which is also equivalent to a single linear map on the concatenation of all the blocks

 It must, however, be noted that repeated matrix multiplication can lead to more delocalized representations of the input as information is propagated across multiple orbitals and atomic centers (Fig.~\ref{sifig:receptive-field}) without increasing its dimensionality.
-This delocalization arises naturally as matrix products implement message passing~\cite{jiang2025demystifying} with each matrix multiplication introducing a sum over intermediate atomic and orbital indices, thereby propagating information through successive symmetry-adapted matrix blocks.
+This delocalization arises naturally as matrix products implement message passing~\cite{jiang2025demystifying}.
+Each matrix multiplication introduces a sum over intermediate atomic and orbital indices, thereby propagating information through successive symmetry-adapted matrix blocks.

 For non-equivariant message passing in graph-based models, such as graph-convolutional networks~\cite{kipf2016semi}, it is already well established that repeated multiplications of the adjacency matrix propagate information between connected nodes.
 Within our framework, $\vext$ plays an analogous role to the adjacency matrix, but with the distinction that it is rotationally equivariant, and thus enables symmetry-aware message passing.
 Successive matrix powers can be similarly understood as correlations mediated through a chain of atoms over which information is contracted, directly mimicking multi-step message passing on an atomic graph.
 See SM Sections~\ref{sisection:mp}, \ref{sisec:matprod-equiv} for a detailed derivation of equivariance of matrix products and their link to message-passing.
+The relationship between matrix products and the message passing has also been explored in matrix function neural networks (MFNNs) introduced in Ref.~\citenum{batatia2023equivariant}.
+These models construct an intermediate Hermitian, permutation and SO(3)-equivariant matrix operator from learned local node features, apply a learnable matrix function to this operator, and use the diagonal elements of the result to update node features.
+However, like conventional MPNNs, they take local geometric inputs and predict energies or other molecular properties.
+MFNNs, in spirit, rely on a mechanism of nonlocal information propagation similar to our work, as the nonlinear operator function can be expressed as an infinite power series expansion (Eq 16 of the Appendix in Ref.~\citenum{batatia2023equivariant}).
+Therefore, each update step in MFNNs effectively aggregates information from infinitely many matrix powers.
+In contrast, each matrix product corresponds to a distinct message-passing step in our framework, making the range of nonlocal correlations explicit and systematically controllable (SM Fig.~\ref{sifig:receptive-field}).